wesselvanree/smooth-scrolling/README.md

 `distanceFromTopDesktop` and `distanceFromTopMobile` are the amount of pixels added between the target element and the top of the window.

-Change `animationDuration` to scroll faster or slower.
+Change `animationDuration` to animate faster or slower.

 ### Start smooth scrolling
 Add the `"js-scroll"` class and add the `href` attribute to a tag.
 For example: